rmachaal/prettyplanner-backend/README.md

 # PrettyPlanner (backend)

-This repository contains the backend for a To-Do List application, built with Express.js, TypeScript, Prisma ORM, and MySQL.
+This repository contains the backend for a To-Do List application, built with Express.js, TypeScript, Prisma ORM, and CockroachDB.

 ## Hosted API